XCharge Showcases Net Zero Series Charger at Australia’s National Bus & Coach Show 2024 Partnered with BYD Australia Commercial Vehicles

 BRISBANE, Australia, Oct.
-10, 2024 /PRNewswire/ — XCharge, a global leader in integrated EV charging solutions headquartered in Hamburg, Germany, proudly presented its battery-integrated DC Charger, the Net Zero Series (NZS), at the National Bus & Coach Show 2024 in Brisbane, Australia.
+10, 2024 /PRNewswire/ — XCHG Limited (“XCharge” or the “Company”) (NASDAQ: XCH), a global leader in integrated EV charging solutions, proudly presented its battery-integrated DC Charger, the Net Zero Series (NZS), at the National Bus & Coach Show 2024 in Brisbane, Australia.
 This exhibition marked the beginning of a strategic partnership between XCharge and BYD, including BYD New Energy Passenger Vehicles and BYD Electric Buses in Australia, emphasizing both companies’ commitment to accelerating the energy transition towards a clean-energy future in the Australian and New Zealand markets.

 NZS EV Charging Solution – High Power Output with Less Input